vegan holiday

 If you’re bringing food to eat on the plane, bear in mind that airport security enjoys confiscating tubs of hummus and jars of nut butter.

 You can usually select vegan meals when purchasing long-distance airline flights.
 Most airlines use the code VGML to refer to a vegan meal.
 Discount airlines typically sell snacks and meals during the flight.
 You’ll often have at least one vegan snack or meal option.
 If you can’t eat well on the plane, it’s usually possible to grab a satisfying meal at the airport.
-Many airports have good vegan food choices, and there’s even an app called GateGuru that displays your airport’s restaurants.
+Several large airports have good vegan food choices, and there’s even an app called GateGuru that displays your airport’s restaurants.
 Consider ordering your food to go, and bringing it on the plane.

 Road Trips